 Greater Manchester’s Plan for Homes, Jobs, and the Environment (the spatial framework) has been put together by Greater Manchester Combined Authority (GMCA), which comprises the Mayor of Greater Manchester and the leaders of Greater Manchester's ten local councils.

 This plan is about providing the right homes, in the right places, for people across our city region.
 It’s about creating jobs and improving infrastructure to ensure the future prosperity of Greater Manchester.

 The plan talks about jobs and homes, but it’s about so much more than bricks and mortar.
 It's about reducing inequalities, improving the lives of our residents, and transforming Greater Manchester into the world-leading city-region we know it can be.

-Greater Manchester Combined Authority and the UK Government have agreed to work together to develop one of the country’s first modern local industrial strategies.
-The Greater Manchester Local Industrial Strategy will outline a set of long-term policy priorities to help guide industrial development and provide a joint plan for good jobs and growth in Greater Manchester.
+Greater Manchester and the UK Government agreed one of the country’s first modern local industrial strategies in June 2019.
+The Greater Manchester Local Industrial Strategy outlines a set of long-term policy priorities to help guide industrial development and provides a joint plan for good jobs and growth in Greater Manchester.

 The Greater Manchester Independent Prosperity Review was established to undertake a detailed and rigorous assessment of the current state, and future potential, of Greater Manchester’s economy.
 Ten years on from the path-breaking Manchester Independent Economic Review (MIER), it provides a fresh understanding of what needs to be done to improve productivity and drive prosperity across the city-region.